dlaydon/MERS_VacTrees/README.md

 ## Workflow

 - Compile executable (`MERS_VacTrees.exe`) using Visual Studio.
-- Create batch file and parameter files for collection of jobs/model runs using [R/MakeBatchAndParamFiles.R](./R/MakeBatchAndParamFiles.R).
+- Create batch file and parameter files for collection of jobs/model runs using [MakeBatchAndParamFiles.R](./R/MakeBatchAndParamFiles.R).
-- Run above batch file.
+- Ensure above batch file is located in same folder as executable.
+If it isn't, copy it to there.
+Run batch file.
-- When finished, summarise model output using [R/MakeOutputSummaryTable.R](./R/MakeOutputSummaryTable.R).
+- When finished, summarise model output using [MakeOutputSummaryTable.R](./R/MakeOutputSummaryTable.R).
-- If desired, plot posteriors and chains of counterfactuals for individual model runs using [R/MakeIndividualRunPlots.R](./RMakeIndividualRunPlots.R).
+- If desired, plot posteriors and chains of counterfactuals for individual model runs using [MakeIndividualRunPlots.R](./RMakeIndividualRunPlots.R).
-- Plot results using scripts with `Fig_`, `Figs_` or `Plot` prefix.
+- Plot results using scripts with `Fig_`, `Figs_` or `Plot` prefixes.

 ### Relevant papers